parallax/laravel-js-views/README.md

 + mix.views()
 ```

-Add a new npm script to `package.json` which compiles web and node versions of your views for production:
+Add a new npm script to `package.json` which compiles client and server versions of your views for production:

 ```
-"build": "cross-env JS_ENV=web npm run prod && cross-env JS_ENV=node npm run prod"
+"build": "cross-env LARAVEL_ENV=client npm run prod && cross-env LARAVEL_ENV=server npm run prod"
 ```

 ## Layouts